seud0nym/tch-gui-unhide/extras/README.md

 chmod +x <scriptname>
 ```

 These scripts will be automatically run by `tch-gui-unhide` if they exist in the directory when it is executed.
+They are **NOT** intended to be executed outside of `tch-gui-unhide`.